dradetsky/ruby-seeklib/README.md

 bmp, and maybe a couple others), or any that ImageMagick handles (basically all of them) if you have the ImageMagick library installed (CImg will call out to ImageMagick if it can't read an image itself).

+It's also possible to add support for producing a fingerprint from a blob of memory containing image data.
+I can add this if anyone actually wants it, but I've more or less abandoned this project for the moment.

 ### Caveats: